Need another category? Click here or call us at (866) 345-6784.

 Eviction laws are different in each state and can also vary at the city level.
 Therefore, it’s important to familiarize yourself with local laws before taking any action.
 Always ensure you have a legally valid reason for eviction before giving notice.
 A qualified Hawaii attorney can help review your case to determine if you do.

 According to the Hawaii Landlord-Tenant Residential Code, a tenant can face eviction for failing to pay rent.
 However, violating the terms of the rental agreement, or causing serious damage to the rental unit are also grounds for eviction.
-In order for a landlord to evict a tenant in Hawaii, the landlord is required to terminate the tenancy by giving notice.
+For a landlord to evict a tenant in Hawaii, the landlord is required to terminate the tenancy by giving notice.

 Step 2.
 Give a Formal Notice of Eviction

-As soon as rent is late, a landlord can begin the eviction process in Hawaii.
-They must serve the tenant with a notice in writing, listing the cause.
-If the landlord wishes to evict a tenant but does not have a legal reason to do so, then the landlord must wait for the lease agreement to expire.
 If the tenant leaves any property of value once they vacate the premises, the landlord must attempt to contact them and can charge a storage fee until the tenant claims the property.
 If the property goes unclaimed after notice is given, the landlord can legally sell the property.
-Furthermore, the Hawaii State Judiciary lists steps that tenants can take in order to avoid eviction.
+Furthermore, the Hawaii State Judiciary lists steps that tenants can take to avoid eviction.

 Step 3.
 File the Eviction with the Court